andrei-kondakov/pool-check/README.md

 # Pool Check

-The script that connect to mining pools and return information when data was received.
+This script connects to mining pools and save information when a new work was received.

 # Requirements